HansKindberg-Lab/IdentityServer-Demo-Deploy-NEW/ReadMe.md

 		  "tenantId": "{tenant-value}"
 		}

-9. Add you subscription-id like this:
+9. Add your subscription-id like this:

 		{
 		  "clientId": "{appId-value}",